rohanverma2007/make-linux-speedy/README.md

 - Run a game that is very demanding, or some benchmark tool like sysbench to test for system stability.
 - Go to the OC tab and adjust the GPU Clock by +10 and run sysbench/demanding game to test for system stability, VRAM clock should be adjusted by +100 until instability occurs.
 - For example, my computer has a 48 mHz GPU clock and 1150 mHz VRAM clock

+## Schedulers
+I recommend this program from CachyOS called scx-scheds and it allows you to hotswap between different schedulers, the scheduler I recommend using is the rusty scheduler, it's great and really optimized.